 args parameter must be a sequence or dictionary.

-An example script to receive query notifications when the ‘CUSTOMER’ table data changes is:
+An example script to receive query notifications when the ‘REGIONS’ table data changes is:

 Running the above script, shows the initial output as:

 Hit enter to stop CQN demo

 Use SQL*Plus or another tool to commit a change to the table:

 When the commit is executed, a notification will be received by the callback which should print something like the following: